May Menassa: Writing

 While writing articles at An-Nahar, Ghassan Tueni, one of her closest friends and owner of An-Nahar, advised her to write novels.
 Since then, she published 10 novels and simultaneously wrote kids' stories, such as her first book that was in French "Le jardin de Sarah".
 At first, her brother and mother were her main inspiration.
 Most of her writings find essence from painful and melancholic stories.
 But before being a writer, she was a reader.
-In an interview with journalist Nadia Nouaihed, she declared that her favorite writers and poets were Jean Racine, Arthur Rimbaud, Victor Hugo, Molière and many other in French literature.
-As for Arabic literature, she reads books from Naguib Mahfouz, Khalil Gibran, Mikhail Naimy, Tawfiq Yusuf 'Awwad and other more modern writers.
+In an interview with journalist Nadia Nouaihed, she declared that her favorite writers and poets were Jean Racine, Arthur Rimbaud, Victor Hugo, Molière and many others in French literature.
+As for Arabic literature, she read books from Naguib Mahfouz, Khalil Gibran, Mikhail Naimy, Tawfiq Yusuf 'Awwad and other more modern writers.

 During her time at An-Nahar, she used to write about her main concerns such as: human, Lebanon and nature, but she never wrote an article that was about politics.

 Inspiration

-She always felt honored and privileged working with both poets, Unsi Al Hajj and Shawqi Abu Shakra, at An-Nahar.
+She had said she always felt honored and privileged working with both poets, Unsi Al Hajj and Shawqi Abu Shakra, at An-Nahar.
 She also used to be inspired by them and their work.

-Her favorite quote, that she stands by is " Don not hate something unfortunate to you, you never know it might be better for you".
+Her favorite quote was"Do not hate something unfortunate to you, you never know it might be better for you".